Analyzing the Differentially Private Theil-Sen Estimator for Simple Linear Regression: Preliminaries

-The algorithms in this paper satisfy pure differential privacy (DP).
-Since they include hyperparameters, we state a definition of DP for algorithms that take as input not only the dataset, but also the desired privacy parameters and any required hyperparameters.
-Two datasets $\bd, \bd' \in \dataspace$ are \emph{neighboring}, denoted $\bd \sim \bd'$, if $\distms(\bd, \bd') = 1$.
+\removeforsubmission{Let us now define the notion of differential privacy (DP) we use.} Since our algorithms include hyperparameters, we state a definition of DP for algorithms that take as input not only the dataset, but also the desired privacy parameters and any required hyperparameters. \removeforsubmission{Let $\datauniv$ be a data universe and $\dataspace$ be the space of datasets.} Two datasets $\bd, \bd' \in \dataspace$ are \emph{neighboring}, denoted $\bd \sim \bd'$, if $\dist(\bd, \bd') = 1$.
 Let $\mathcal{H}$ be a hyperparameter space and $\mathcal{Y}$ be an output space.